 He reached for Nightblood, and pulled the sword slightly out of its sheath.
 The girl immediately looked sick.
 A good sign.

-“I need to know where the queen is,” Vasher said, forcing Nightblood up so the hilt touched her cheek.
+“I need to know where the queen is,” Vasher said, forcing Nightblood up so that his hilt touched her cheek.
 “You’re going to tell me.”

-He held her like that for a time, watching her squirm, feeling a bit sick himself.
+He held her like that for a time, watching her squirm, feeling dissatisfied with himself.
 Finally, he relaxed the tassels on his hand, keeping the sword forced against her cheek.
 She began to vomit, and he turned her to the side.

 “Tell me,” he whispered.

-“Southern corner,” the girl whispered sickly.
+“Southern corner,” the girl whispered, trembling, spittle on her cheek.
 “This floor.”

-Vasher nodded, then guiltily tied her up with the rope, gagged her, then took his Breath back.
+Vasher nodded, then tied her up with the rope, gagged her, and took his Breath back.
 He pushed Nightblood back into the sheath, did up the clasp, then rushed down the hallway.

 You won’t kill a God who plans to march his armies to war?
 Nightblood asked.
 But you’ll choke a young woman near to death?

-It was a complicated statement, from the sword.
-However, it lacked the accusation that a human would have put into the statement.
-To Nightblood, it wasn’t an attack, but a real question.
+It was a complicated statement, for the sword.
+However, it lacked the accusation that a human would have put into the words.
+To Nightblood, it wasn’t an attack, but a question.
 He was trying to understand.

 I don’t understand my morality either, Vasher thought.
 I’d suggest you avoid confusing yourself.

 He found the place easily.
-It was guarded by a large group of brutish looking men.
+It was guarded by a large group of brutish men.
 They seemed rather out of place in the fine palace hallways, and Vasher paused, frowning to himself.

 Something strange is going on here, he thought.